Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Highest Altitude: | (1940m / 6,364ft), Ghandruk |

-The second trek day begins early in the morning when trekkers have breakfast.
-After a delicious breakfast, you will leave Pokhara for a scenic 2-hour drive to Kimche.
+The second trek day begins early in the morning.
+After a delicious breakfast, we will leave Pokhara for a scenic 2-hour drive to Kimche.
 Along the way, enjoy views of green hills and mountains.
-Once you reach Nayapul (1100m), you will begin your trek to Ghandruk, starting from Kimche.
-The trail takes you through farmlands, villages, forests, terraces, rice fields, and suspension bridges.
-It takes 4 to 5 hours to reach Ghandruk from Nayapul, passing through Birethanti, Syauli Bazar, Chimrung, Chane, Kimche, and others.
-Ghandruk village (1940 meters) in Kaski District, Nepal, offers stunning views of snow-capped mountains, including Annapurna South, Hiunchuli, and Machhapuchhre.
-Overnight stay at the teahouse at Ghandruk.
+Once we reach Nayapul (1100m), we will begin our trek to Ghandruk, starting from Kimche.
+The trail passes through the Modi River, traditional villages (Birethanti, Syauli Bazar, Chimring, Chane), terraced fields, and hills with the stunning Annapurna range as a backdrop.

 Itinerary Fact | Details |